Leeds Academy

 Headteacher, Leeds

-All our staff are highly trained and are dedicated to meeting the individual needs of the learners with relationships being key and dare I say ensuring fun and enjoyable activities too.
+All our staff are highly trained and are dedicated to meeting the individual needs of the learners with relationships being key and ensuring fun and enjoyable activities engage and motivate our learners.

 Leeds Core